How to Fix iMessage (iCloud & AppStore)

 More info at Post#955

-It looks like those users who's iMessage stopped working after installing the latest iTunes 11.3.1 update could have been unlucky and the iTunes update was just coincidence.
-There are many reports that there was a major iMessage outage caused by a 'glitch' Apples backend systems on the 8th of Aug:-
+It looks like those users who thought iMessage stopped working after installing the latest iTunes 11.3.1 update could have been unlucky and the iTunes update was just coincidence.
+There are many reports that there was a major iMessage outage on the 8th of Aug:-

-It seems to have predominately effected iMessage users in the States and the UK, these problems seem to coincide with Apples roll-out of the new iCloud data centre in China my guess is that normal service will be resumed soon.
+It seems to have predominately effected iMessage users in the USA and the UK, these problems seem to coincide with Apples roll-out of the new iCloud data centre in China.

 Case Study: 6th Aug 2014 - iMessage/MAC address issue